|

 operation, effected areas would self-heal in a few weeks.

-sealing function of the closing muscle.
+the disruption of the sealing function of the closing muscles.

 Anal fistula

-Prior to operation, the position
+Prior to operation, the position of the fistula can be determined

-elegantly with the Endoultrasound.
-These methods might be necessary in the
+These methods might be necessary in the event of suspicion on an unusual

 back